netemera/lorawan-application-data-api/netemera-lorawan-application-data-api-v3.md

 `rssi`|number|false|The RSSI
 `snr`|number|false|The SNR

-### Receive real-time uplink packets from end-device
+### Receive live uplink packets from end-device

 GET /api/v3/uplink-packets/end-devices/{dev_eui}

-Opens an SSE stream of [Uplink Packet objects](#uplink-packet-object) coming from the end-device identified by `dev_eui`.
-Supports [reconnections using the last received event ID](https://www.w3.org/TR/eventsource/#processing-model) to receive packets from a given point in the stream.
+Opens a live SSE stream of uplink packets received by the network from the given end-device.

+Supports [reconnections using the last received event ID](https://www.w3.org/TR/eventsource/#processing-model) to avoid packet losses by the client.
+Packet order is maintained.

 #### Request parameters